-- Microgrid Interconnection Studies shall analyze both intentional and unintentional Islanding scenarios to ensure the sudden voltage deviation at PCC after M Microgrid disconnection is less than 3%. - The Rate of Change of Frequency at PCC due to Microgrid disconnection shall be less than 3 Hz/seconds.
-Otherwise, additional import/export limits may be imposed on the Microgrid at PCC - Microgrid disconnection shall not cause thermal issues or reverse power flow at any part of the Area EPS. - Microgrid Owner, Operator or MGC shall notify EPS Operator once the transition is completed to determine any change of protection settings or schemes for the Area EPS.
+- 0 Microgrid Interconnection Studies shall analyze both intentional and unintentional - Microgrid disconnection is used as shall analyze both international and diminentional Islanding scenarios to ensure the sudden voltage deviation at PCC after M Microgrid disconnection is less than 3%.
+The Rate of Change of Frequency at PCC due to Microgrid disconnection shall be less than 3 Hz/seconds.
+Otherwise, additional import/export limits may be imposed on the Microgrid 0 at PCC - Microgrid disconnection shall not cause thermal issues or reverse power flow at any part of the Area EPS.
+Microgrid Owner, Operator or MGC shall notify EPS Operator once the transition is - completed to determine any change of protection settings or schemes for the Area EPS.